-Abstract.
-Financial markets are complex systems, all the information scattered around the market is fairly and dynamically reflected in the current prices.
-However, it is difficult to understand the dynamics of markets merely by traditional analyzing methods.
-We here propose a new concept inspired by complex networks to study the trading behavior and the dynamics of markets.
-A web-based platform for prediction market which trades the political futures contracts is built to monitor the trading behavior among the human players.
-Two experiments were conducted on this platform in parallel for 30 days.
+Abstract We design a Web-based prediction market platform to monitor the trading behavior among the human traders in real-time.
+Two experiments tied to the outcomes of mayoral election in Taiwan are performed in parallel for 30 days.
 From the accumulated transaction data, we reconstruct the so-called cash-flow networks.
-By examining the degree distributions of these networks, we observe that the network structure is scale-free with a power-law exponent of 1.15 ± 0.07 , which means that there must be a non-trivial mechanism governing the network growth in our markets.
-Through carrying out a post-simulation modelling by a continuous double auction market with "zero-intelligence" traders, we demonstrate that such a simple model is capable of generating scale-free networks.
-We thus suggest that the scale-free nature of the cash-flow networks should rely on the institutional design and the structure of markets rather than on the traders' strategies.
+We observe that the network structure is hierarchical and scale-free with a power-law exponent of 1.15±0.07.
+Through carrying out a post-simulation, we also demonstrate that a simple double auction market with "zero-intelligence" traders is capable of generating hierarchical and scale-free networks.